 What does encrypt mean?

 Encryption is the process of making information unreadable for everyone who is not supposed to be able to.
-In order to make it readable again, you will have to de-encrypt it.
+To make it readable again, you will have to de-encrypt it.

 What can a VPN hide?